-We have acted as counsel for Enron Corp., an Oregon corporation (AEnron@), Enron Energy Services, LLC, a Delaware limited liability company (AEES@), McGarret , L.L.C.
-(AAsset LLC@) and Big Island , L.L.C.
-(A @), each a Delaware limited liability company, in connection with the transactions contemplated by that certain Sale and Auction Agreement dated as of , 2000 (the ASale and Auction Agreement@), by and among , EES and Hawaii 125-0 Trust, a Delaware business trust (the ATrust@).
+We have acted as counsel for Enron Corp., an Oregon corporation (AEnron@), Enron Energy Services, LLC, a Delaware limited liability company (AEES@), McGarret III II, L.L.C.
+(AAsset LLC@) and Big Island III II, L.L.C.
+(ATransferor Big Island II@), each a Delaware limited liability company, in connection with the transactions contemplated by that certain Sale and Auction Agreement dated as of August 31 June 29, 2000, as amended by Amendment No. 1 to Sale and Auction Agreement, dated September 29, 2000 (the ASale and Auction Agreement@), by and among Transferor Big Island II, EES and Hawaii 125-0 Trust, a Delaware business trust (the ATrust@).
 Capitalized terms used but not defined in this opinion have the meaning assigned to them in the Sale and Auction Agreement or the Amended and Restated Trust Agreement of the Trust, dated May 31, 2000 (the ATrust Agreement@).
 This opinion letter is furnished to you pursuant to Section 3.01(b)(i) of the Sale and Auction Agreement and Section 4.2(a)(ii)(A) of the Facility Agreement.

 As such counsel, we have examined the following documents (with the documents described in clauses (1) through (6) below herein referred to collectively as the ATransaction Documents@):